 Some questions are asked on a regular basis.
-We collected these questions and I will try to answer them in this blog.
+We collected these questions and try to answer them here.

 How do you select a database?
 Well that’s pretty easy, you’ll need the connection address plus credentials.
 Then you’ll select the database you want to mask or anonymize.
 After you selected the database for masking you’ll also need to insert the metadata.

 How to use the metadata of a data model?

 After you have entered the connection credentials you want to import the metadata.
 The metadata describes the characteristics of the data(base), for example you’ll find information about table names, column names, sizing, data types etc. On import the foreign keys found in the metadata are valuable for DATPROF Privacy and DATPROF Subset.

 Sometimes foreign keys are not stored as part of the metadata of the database.
 So we also are able to import the metadata stored in a table or with a script before we start a masking process.
 If all these options don’t resolve the need for metadata, we are also able to update the tool with additional relationships.
 These will only be known within the tool used and are in no way transported into the database itself.